Winter 2024 Manhattan Office Stats

 Concessions such as tenant improvement allowances for class A tenants increased in 2019 by 7.5% to $105.21 a square foot….with 12 months of free rent.
 (REW 7/10/19).

-The top asking rents in post COVID 2021 appear to be at One Vanderbilt, on the top floors, which are from $300.00 on 68 up to $322.00 on 73.
+The top asking rents post COVID appear to be at One Vanderbilt, on the top floors, which are from $300.00 on 68 up to $322.00 on 73.
 Ken Griffon paid $300.00 a square foot for his space at 425 Park Avenue, albeit in 2019.
+“Plaza District” class A average asking rent is $100.00 (CO 10/15.24

 We deal directly with building owners and with the brokers that represent them.
 Brokers that we have recently worked with include Cushman & Wakefield, Savills Studley, CBRE, Newmark Grubb Knight Frank, Fisher Brothers, Jack Resnick & Sons, The Durst Organization, Rudin Management...and literally hundreds of others.